Trevor-Opiyo/rust-passmaker/README.md

 # rust-passmaker

-rust password generator for the terminal
+A quick password generator for the terminal written in rust